shopsys/shopsys/docs/cookbook/extending-product-list.md

 Shopsys\FrameworkBundle\Model\Product\Elasticsearch\ProductExportRepository: '@App\Model\Product\Search\Export\ProductExportRepository'
 ```

-Then you need to fix `ProductExportRepositoryTest::getExpectedStructureForRepository` (because this test check if your structure is correct) by adding new attribute:
+Then you need to fix `ProductExportRepositoryTest::getExpectedStructureForRepository` (because this test checks if your structure is correct) by adding a new attribute:
 ```diff
 $structure = \array_merge($structure, [
     'availability',